-The Responsible Investment Policy describes, besides the norms-based responsible investment criteria, the approach of incorporation of both ESG risks and opportunities, engagement and voting as tools and instruments of stewardship and transparent reporting to underline the Management Company's disclosure efforts.
-This policy is available for consultation on the website www.gsam.com/responsible-investing-policy-documents.
+The Responsible Investment Policy describes, besides the norms-based responsible investment criteria, the approach of incorporation of both ESG risks and opportunities, engagement and voting as tools and instruments of active ownership and transparent reporting to underline the Management Company's disclosure efforts.
+This policy is available for consultation on the website www.gsam.com/responsible-investing/en-INT/professional/assetmanagement/responsible-investing-policy-documents.
 Information particular to each Sub-Fund.

-The investment objectives and policies to be followed for each Sub-Fund are described in the factsheet of each Sub-Fund.
+The investment objectives and policies to be followed for each Sub-Fund are described in the factsheet of each Sub-Fund